 “The river system that feeds Lake Ouachita has got more lakes on it than any other river system in our state.
 You have Lake Ouachita, Lake Hamilton and Lake Catherine, all on the same river, which is the Ouachita River.
 So it is a very diverse fishery in that it has huge amounts of big open water, which is not only good for outdoor recreation such as fishing, but it is also a big recreation lake for swimming, skiing, scuba diving, it is a multi use reservoir.
-And it has somewhere around 1300 miles of shoreline.
+It has somewhere around 1300 miles of shoreline.
 So it’s a huge body of water.

 Downstream from Lake Ouachita is Lake Hamilton.
 It is of the state’s most popular recreational and residential lakes.
 Garvan Woodland Gardens is a lakeshore botanical garden that can be accessed by the lake via boat and Scenic 7 Byway crosses the lake.

 "It’s what we call a constant level lake.
 It doesn’t fluctuate when you get large rains.
 They try to hold it at a constant level mainly because they don’t want it to flood a bunch of people’s houses.
 Lake Ouachita is the lake they control the water level in the Ouachita River with.
 It’s the one that when it rains real hard they just stop the water right there and start letting out the lakes below so they won’t flood.

 Lake Hamilton has a lot of boat docks, it’s a residential lake.
 It also has largemouth bass, stripers, walleyes and crappie.
 The main fishing time here is usually early spring and winter.
 Because in the summer it has thousands and thousands of boaters and skiers on it, it’s a high traffic body of water.
 But it is very important to our area because of how much recreation is on it.”

 If you continue downstream, the next lake is Lake Catherine.
 Situated on the lakeshore is Lake Catherine State Park.
 Though 11 miles long, the lake covers a mere 1,940 acres, nestled in narrow valleys of the Ouachita Mountains.

 "It is simply a river channel lake.
 It has huge flats with lots of stumps, no standing timber and very little grass.
 Parks and Wildlife sources say there is more fish per acres of water here than in the previous two lakes mentioned.
 It supposedly holds a larger fish population per acre of water.

 “Lake Catherine is also a residential lake, there are homes on it.
 And it is a constant level lake, it does not fluctuate except in the wintertime.
 They lower it usually around the 1st of November so that everyone who lives on the lake can repair boat docks and work on shorelines.
 So it stays low in the winter and then they raise it again in the spring.
 This if for both Lake Hamilton and Lake Catherine.

 This 13,400 acre lake is home to the state’s only resort state park: DeGray Lake Resort State Park.
-“Lake Ouachita, Lake Hamilton and Lake Catherine are all Ouachita River reservoirs.
-DeGray Lake is our newest reservoir we have built here in the Diamond Lakes area.
-It was built in the early 70s and is on the Caddo River, which is one of the state’s premier floating streams.
+“Lake Ouachita, Lake Hamilton and Lake Catherine are all Ouachita River reservoirs."

+"It was built in the early 70s and is on the Caddo River, which is one of the state’s premier floating streams.
 For people who like to river fish or float a river, it’s a very scenic river before it gets to the lake.
 There are outfitters in Glenwood and Caddo Gap that rent canoes and send people downriver on float trips.